-Power Fail LED Pin Definitions (JF1)
+Pi Power Fail LED Pin Definitions (JF1)

 Pin# Definition

 5 3.3V

 6 PWR Supply Fail

-Overheating and Fan Fail LED
+Fan Fail and UID LED

-Connect an LED cable to pins 7 and 8 of the Front Control Panel to use the Overheat/Fan Fail LED connections.
-The LED on pin 8 provides warnings of overheating.
+Connect an LED cable to pins 7 and 8 of the front control panel to use the Overheat/Fan Fail LED connections.
+The LED on pin 8 provides warnings of overheat or fan failure.
+Refer to the tables below for pin definitions.